rowanmoul/ArchSecureDualBoot/README.md

 Before going any further, reboot into your new arch installation (in case you missed this in the last paragraph).

+# Preparation

+These are just a few items to note or prepare before diving into the meat of this guide.

-# Prepare a USB flash drive for TFA unlocking
+## Prepare a USB flash drive for TFA unlocking

 As mentioned earlier, we will be using a USB flash drive as a second factor required to unlock the disk.
 This will be done by storing files needed to successfully retrieve the LUKS passphrase from the TPM on the drive, as well as half the key needed to authorize new policies.
 The files will be created in the next section and are useless without the specific TPM that created them so there is no harm storing them on an unencrypted partition.
 The amount of space required is so small it is recommended that you make a small FAT32 partition on the drive for this purpose and leave the rest for other uses (such as a LUKS encrypted partition for storing private keys).
 It could be as small as 32MiB, which is the minimum for FAT32 assuming 512 byte sectors (not that is has to be FAT32.
-If you use something like ext4 it will prevent windows from snooping around in the partition).
+If you use something like ext4 it will prevent windows from auto-mounting the partition, just don't click "ok" when it says you need to format!).
 For the purposes of this guide it will be assumed that this drive is mounted at `/mnt` for simplicity, but feel free to mount it wherever you like.
 The scripts we setup later will look for it by the partition UUID and mount it themselves to make sure it can always be found (as long as it is plugged in at the time).

-# Mount a Ramfs as a working directory
+## Mount a Ramfs as a working directory

 Throughout the next couple section we will be generating a number of private keys and other sensitive data.
 It's a good idea to use a ramfs when generating keys, as data written to the disk is not necessarily wiped immediately (especially if you are using an SSD), leaving it open to data recovery.
 Maybe that's just being too paranoid.
 Up to you.
 To mount a ramfs, do the following: